-Worldwide the laws many countries have imposed can make this process both undesirable and disheartening — however, CARE Surrogacy has opened the door for you to legally and safely build a family through IVF with Surrogacy.
+Worldwide the laws many countries have imposed can make this process both undesirable and disheartening — however, CARE Mexico has opened the door for you to legally and safely build a family through on a trial basis.

 IVF for Surrogacy — At First Glance

 - A gestational carrier is a woman who carries a pregnancy for another deserving couple or single intended parent.

 - A gestational surrogate carries to term a pregnancy; through in vitro fertilization an embryo is created with the sperm and egg of the intended parents, or with the help of egg donation or sperm donation.
 The embryos are then transferred to the surrogate.

 - There are a number of legal issues involved in surrogacy arrangements, our exceptional team will help you through the entire process.

 How Can We Build a Family with Surrogacy Through IVF?

-Surrogacy is a physically and emotionally demanding process that involves careful evaluation by a fertility clinic, surrogacy professionals, and a dedicated reproductive lawyer to ensure that the arrangement succeeds for both the gestational carrier, as well as the intended parents.
+Surrogacy is a physically and emotionally demanding process that involves careful evaluation by our partnered fertility clinic, surrogacy professionals, and a dedicated reproductive lawyer to ensure that the arrangement succeeds for both the gestational carrier, as well as the intended parents.

 Our CARE Mexico services offer the initial recruitment and screening of gestational carriers.
-The fertility clinic we have partnered with has helped countless individuals become parents through surrogacy.
+The fertility clinic we have partnered with has helped countless individuals become parents.
 The clinic performs an extensive medical, and psychological screening for each surrogate before being accepted into our program.

-All of our JOURNEY coordinators are passionate and knowledgeable about the complexities involved with Surrogacy, and are available to help you find the perfect match and prepare for the birth of your baby.
-We will make sure you and your gestational carrier are given the most unsurpassed education, guidance and support.
+Passionate and knowledgeable about the complexities involved with IVF Surrogacy, our CARE surrogate coordinators are available to match you with a surrogate and help prepare for the birth of your baby.
+We understand the importance in guiding you and your gestational carrier with unsurpassed education and support.

-We will facilitate your Surrogate’s medical appointments, living environment, and support sessions as we believe this is imperative to a successful surrogacy arrangement.
+The surrogate coordinators will facilitate your surrogate’s medical appointments, living environment, and support sessions — as we believe this is imperative to a successful surrogacy journey.